luxfi/ringtail/README.md

 # Ringtail

-This is a pure Golang implementation of Ringtail [eprint.iacr.org/2024/1113](https://eprint.iacr.org/2024/1113), a practical two-round threshold signature scheme from LWE.
+This is a pure Golang implementation of Ringtail [eprint.iacr.org/2024/1113](https://eprint.iacr.org/2024/1113), a practical two-round threshold signature scheme from LWE, optimized for integration with the Lux Network consensus protocol.

-**WARNING:** This implementation is an academic proof-of-concept prototype, has not received careful code review, and is not ready for production use.
+**Version:** v0.1.0

+**Status:** This implementation has been enhanced for production use with the Lux Network, including improved error handling, configuration management, and consensus integration support.
+However, it should still undergo thorough security auditing before mainnet deployment.

 ### Codebase Overview
 - `networking/`